 Designers-in-Residence uniform, designed for the programme at Marie Curie Hospice Liverpool

-The Designer in Residence team at Marie Curie Hospice Liverpool are based at the new Research Hub located on Stanley Ward, which was officially opened on 16th November 2022 by Marie Curie UK CEO, Mr Matthew Reed.
+The Designer in Residence team at Marie Curie Hospice Liverpool are based at the new Research Hub located on Stanley Ward, which was officially opened in November 2022 by Marie Curie UK CEO, Mr Matthew Reed.
 The team are planning to set up a mini design research lab in Stanley Ward, and to document the process and outcomes as one deliverable of the Design Residency programme.